apurvamulay/apurvamulay/README.md

 - ⚡ Fun fact: ...
 -->

-:books: Currently working as Data Scientist at Mediaocean.
+:books: Currently working as Software Engineer - ML at Mediaocean.
 Graduated with Research based Master's degree in Computer Science at Syracuse University

 🔭 I am currently researching on Machine Learning on Graphs